๐Ÿ“ŠHonors Statistics

 Nominal Variables

-• Examples include blood type (A, B, AB, O), political party affiliation, and types of pets
+• Examples: blood type (A, B, AB, O), political party affiliation, types of pets.
+There's no logical way to rank these categories.

 Ordinal Variables

-• Examples include survey responses (strongly disagree to strongly agree), class rank, and education level (high school, bachelor's, master's)
+• Examples: survey responses (strongly disagree to strongly agree), class rank, education level (high school, bachelor's, master's).

-Compare: Nominal vs. Ordinal—both are categorical, but ordinal variables have a logical sequence.
-If an FRQ asks about satisfaction ratings, recognize that "satisfied > neutral > dissatisfied" is ordinal, not nominal.
+Compare: Nominal vs. Ordinal: both are categorical, but ordinal variables have a logical sequence.
+If a question involves satisfaction ratings, recognize that "satisfied > neutral > dissatisfied" is ordinal, not nominal.

 Interval Variables

-• Both mean and median are appropriate; you can add and subtract but not meaningfully multiply or divide
+• Both mean and median are appropriate.
+You can add and subtract, but you can't meaningfully say "twice as much."

-• Examples include temperature in Celsius or Fahrenheit (0°C0°C doesn't mean "no temperature") and calendar years
+• Examples: temperature in Celsius or Fahrenheit (0ยฐF0ยฐF doesn't mean "no temperature"), calendar years (year 0 isn't "no time"), and SAT scores.

 Ratio Variables

-• True zero point exists—zero means the complete absence of the quantity
+• True zero point exists, meaning zero represents the complete absence of the quantity.

-• Examples include weight, height, age, income, and time elapsed—saying someone is "twice as old" only works because age has a true zero
+• Examples: weight, height, age, income, and time elapsed.
+Saying someone is "twice as old" only works because age has a true zero.

 Discrete vs. Continuous: How Does the Variable Behave?

-Within quantitative variables, there's another crucial distinction based on what values are possible.
+Within quantitative variables, there's another important distinction based on what values are possible.
 Discrete variables jump between values; continuous variables flow smoothly across a range.

 Discrete Variables

-• Can only take specific, countable values—typically integers with gaps between possible outcomes
+• Can only take specific, countable values, typically whole numbers with gaps between possible outcomes.

-• Often arise from counting rather than measuring; you can list all possible values
+• Often arise from counting rather than measuring.
+You could, in theory, list all possible values.

-• Examples include number of text messages sent, number of pets owned, and shoe sizes (even with half-sizes, the values are distinct)
+• Examples: number of text messages sent, number of pets owned, and shoe sizes.
+Even with half-sizes, shoe sizes take only distinct, separated values.

 Continuous Variables

-• Arise from measuring rather than counting; limited only by your instrument's precision
+• Arise from measuring rather than counting.
+The precision is limited only by your instrument.

-• Examples include exact height, reaction time, and blood pressure—there's always a more precise value between any two measurements
+• Examples: exact height, reaction time, blood pressure.
+Between any two measurements, there's always a more precise value possible.

-Compare: Discrete vs. Continuous—both are quantitative, but continuous variables require intervals or ranges when creating frequency tables (you can't list every possible value).
-When choosing between a bar chart and histogram, ask: "Is this counted or measured?"
+Compare: Discrete vs. Continuous: both are quantitative, but continuous variables require intervals or ranges when creating frequency tables (you can't list every possible value).
+When choosing between a bar chart and a histogram, ask yourself: "Is this counted or measured?"

 Experimental Roles: Independent and Dependent Variables